May 1, 2022

 4.3 Access.
-You have access to your Individual Information collected to provide an opportunity for you to correct, amend, or delete such information.
-Access can be obtained by contacting Company.
+You may request access to your Individual Information collected to provide an opportunity for you to correct, amend, or delete such information.
+Please contact us at firstname.lastname@example.org.

 5. Data Transfer and Storage.

 You acknowledge that personal information will be collected and stored by us in Canada.
-By using the Website, you consent to the transfer of information to and/or storage of information outside of your country and in Canada to the greatest extent permitted by law.
+By using the Website, you consent to the transfer of information to and/or storage of information outside of your country of residence/domicile.
 Individuals in the EEA are hereby informed that we may store their personal data in the EU, the EEA, Canada and other countries deemed to offer an adequate level protection according to the European Commission as well as the United States of America, provided that any recipient of personal data based in the United States of America adopted corporate binding rules or entered into a data transfer agreement containing clauses offering an adequate level protection according to the European Commission or benefits from the U.S. “Privacy Shield” accreditation.